capesstack/capes/docs/README.md

     - AppArmor uses prescripted rules to define security controls (for example, I know that a text editor shouldn't talk to the Internet because someone told me it shouldn't)

 #### Implementation
-While the `iptables` is running on CAPES and the only ports listening have services attached to them, you should still consider using a Web Application Firewall, an Intrusion Detection System (IDS) or a Network Security Monitor (like [ROCKNSM](rocknsm.io) - which has an IDS integrated on top of a litany of other goodies) to ensure that your CAPES stack isn't being targeted.
+While the `iptables` service is running on CAPES and the only ports listening have services attached to them, you should still consider using a Web Application Firewall (WAF), an Intrusion Detection System (IDS) or a Network Security Monitor (like [ROCKNSM](rocknsm.io) - which has an IDS integrated on top of a litany of other goodies) to ensure that your CAPES stack isn't being targeted.

-If possible, CAPES, just like a passive NSM, should *not* be on the contested network.
+If possible, CAPES, just like a passive NSM, should **not** be on the contested network.
 This will prevent it from being targeted by aggressors.
-On net responses (re: enhanced web application security) are a roadmap item.
+On net implementations (re: enhanced web application security) are a roadmap item.

 #### Securing the Landing Page
 We are going to implement a login for the CAPES landing page.
 Right now, CAPES should not be deployed where an aggressor can get at it...however, that's not really an excuse.
 We're working on it. **All services have authentication requirements.**